APIndex Documentation

 Default Credentials

-On first startup, APIndex creates a superuser account.
-Default credentials (change these!):
+On first startup, APIndex creates a superuser account using the credentials from your .env file.
+If not specified, defaults are:

 • Email: admin@apindex.local